Battle of the Philippine Sea: Initial stages

-On June 12, 1944, U.S. carriers made air strikes on the Marianas, convincing Toyoda that the U.S. was preparing to invade.
+On 12 June 1944 U.S. carriers made air strikes on the Marianas, convincing Admiral Soemu Toyoda that the U.S. was preparing to invade.
 This move came as a surprise; the Japanese had expected the next U.S. target to be farther to the south, either the Carolines or the Palaus, and had protected the Marianas with only 50 land-based aircraft.
-On June 13–15, American carriers made additional airstrikes while surface forces bombarded the Marianas.
+On 13–15 June, American carriers made additional airstrikes while surface forces bombarded the Marianas.
 On June 15, the first American troops went ashore on Saipan.

 Since control of the Marianas would bring American strategic bombers within range of the Japanese home islands, the IJN decided it was time for the long-awaited Kantai Kessen (decisive battle).
 Toyoda immediately ordered a fleet-based counterattack, committing nearly all of the Japanese navy's serviceable ships.

-The main portions of the fleet rendezvoused on June 16 in the western part of the Philippine Sea and completed refueling on June 17.
+The main portions of the fleet rendezvoused on 16 June in the western part of the Philippine Sea and completed refueling on 17 June.
 Admiral Jisaburō Ozawa commanded this force from his newly commissioned flagship, Taihō.
 In addition to extensive command facilities, reinforced torpedo blisters and a large air group, Taihō was the first Japanese carrier with an armor-plated flight deck, designed to withstand bomb hits with minimal damage.

-At 18:35 on June 15, the submarine USS Flying Fish sighted a Japanese carrier and battleship force coming out of San Bernardino Strait.
+At 18:35 on 15 June the submarine USS Flying Fish sighted a Japanese carrier and battleship force coming out of San Bernardino Strait.
 An hour later USS Seahorse spotted a battleship and cruiser force steaming up from the south, 200 mi east of Mindanao.
 The submarines were under orders to report sightings before attempting to attack, so Flying Fish waited until nightfall, then surfaced to radio in its report.
 Fifth Fleet commander Spruance was convinced that a major battle was at hand.
-After consulting with Nimitz at Pacific Fleet Headquarters in Hawaii, he ordered Task Force 58, which had sent two carrier task groups north to intercept aircraft reinforcements from Japan, to reform and move west of Saipan into the Philippine Sea.
-TF 52's old battleships, cruisers and escort carrier groups were ordered to remain near Saipan to protect the invasion fleet and provide air support for the landings.
+After consulting with Nimitz at Pacific Fleet Headquarters in Hawaii, he ordered Rear Admiral Marc Mitscher, commander of the Fast Carrier Task Force (Task Force 58), who had sent two carrier task groups north to intercept aircraft reinforcements from Japan, to reform and move west of Saipan into the Philippine Sea.
+TF 52's battleships, cruisers and escort carrier groups were ordered to remain near Saipan to protect the invasion fleet and provide air support for the landings.